matthew-d-jones/cpp-template/README.md

   - [CLI11](https://github.com/CLIUtils/CLI11)
   - [Catch2](https://github.com/catchorg/Catch2)

+Some things this template lacks which I may add in the future:
+- Continuous integration configuration
+- Code coverage configuration
+- Static code analysis configuration
+- Code formatting configuration

 ## Requirements

 The only requirements to be manually installed on the system are `Python`, `pip`, `CMake` and a C++ compiler.